kareem-ghazi/Arduino-LED-Control-with-Switches/README.md

 ![](schematic.png)

-you can also go to the following [video](https://drive.google.com/file/d/1uFcd0NUzfrh-4d8Zc_rW8AM7C5F7FSl7/view?usp=drive_link) to view the sequence of the project.
+You can also go to the following [video](https://drive.google.com/file/d/1uFcd0NUzfrh-4d8Zc_rW8AM7C5F7FSl7/view?usp=drive_link) to view the sequence of the project.
 # Contributing
 If you find an issue with the code or have an improvement to suggest, feel free to open an issue or pull request.